kararei/tp/docs/DeveloperGuide.md

 * 2a.
 The contact details are invalid (e.g., invalid phone number or email format).
     * 2a1.
 System displays an error message: "Invalid command format.
 Correct format: addContact n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…"
     * 2a2.
 Use case resumes at step 1.
 * 2b.
-The contact already exists in the system (same name and phone number).
+The contact already exists in the system (same email).
     * 2b1.
 System displays an error message: "This contact already exists in the system."
     * 2b2.
 Use case ends.